 Videos often sell between $100-300 (and occasionally more) depending on length, content, and newsworthiness.

 Storm chaser jobs are few and far between.
-Most are in the Midwest, and news outlets typically will align themselves with well-known chasers, as they have the best chance of getting good quality video.
+Most are in the Midwest, and news outlets typically align themselves with well-known chasers, as they have the best chance of getting good quality video.

 Basic Storm Chasing Equipment

 Of course, the most critical piece of gear is your vehicle.
 If possible, don’t use your primary vehicle.
 Use one that you’re less concerned with damaging.
 During storm chasing, you may find yourself getting pelted with debris, hail, or may find yourself in high water.
-You’ll also want a car that is in good working order.
+You’ll also want a car that is rugged and in good working order.
 Storm chasing is rough on your vehicle, and you’ll put a lot of miles on the odometer to find that perfect shot.

 Here’s some essential storm chasing gear that I recommend you consider:

-• A good radar app.
+- A good radar app.
 The Weather Channel or AccuWeather app won’t cut it.
 Choose an app with real-time weather data.
 My favorite is RadarScope.
 These apps also give you access to other radar products that may help you in positioning yourself for a great shot.

-• A hotspot.
+- A hotspot.
 You will be on your phone quite a bit, looking at radar data.
 Get a cellular hotspot so that you can connect your phone to that instead.
 Some plans throttle users for using too much data or don’t include unlimited data.
 A hotspot will also come in handy if you have a laptop.
 When selling footage, timeliness is critical.
-You’ll want to send these videos off as soon as possible, often in the field, to better your chances of a sale.
+You’ll want to send these videos off as soon as possible, often while still in the field, to better your chances of a sale.

-• A good camera and a tripod.
+- A good camera and a tripod.
 If you have access to a DSLR or higher-end video camera, this is best.
-Steady footage sells too, so you’ll want to purchase a tripod.
+Steady footage sells better, so you’ll want to purchase a tripod.
 Can you sell smartphone video footage?
 Yes, but it needs to be in landscape mode, very steady and recorded using a high-quality video setting.
 I’ve sold footage from my iPhone, but even with the iPhone, I use a tripod to get high-quality shots.

-• A copilot.
+- A copilot.
 Don’t chase severe weather by yourself.
 Having a second pair of eyes is vital on challenging journeys.
 You’ll not only have to worry about the weather itself, but also pay close attention to the road.
 Most storm chaser accidents (and worse yet, deaths) occur as a result of distracted driving.

 What Storm Chasing Video Sells?